 - Explore the fascinating neighborhood of Yemin Moshe with its iconic windmill and pretty stone houses

-- Walk through Nachlaot, one of the most interesting Jerusalem neighborhoods on a Saturday morning and enjoy the tuneful music coming from the many synagogues of the area
+- Walkthrough Nachlaot, one of the most interesting Jerusalem neighborhoods on a Saturday morning and enjoy the singing coming from the many synagogues in the area

-- Walk through the Mamilla Mall, a new addition to the city.
-An upscale shopping precinct, window shop, people watch, and maybe splash out with a coffe overlooking the walls of the Old City
+- Walkthrough the Mamilla Mall, a new addition to the city.
+An upscale shopping precinct, window shop, people watch, and maybe splash out with a coffee overlooking the walls of the Old City